BloodBowlBase/EHeresy/docs/legions_imperialis_rules/core_principles.md

 ## The Battlefield

 All games are played on a 'battlefield'.
 The exact size and nature of the battlefield is up to the players, however the standard game of Legions Imperialis uses a 5' x 4' battlefield.
-The battlefield represents the boundaries of the battle the players are fighting -- models cannot move off the battlefield except in special circumstances.
+The battlefield represents the boundaries of the battle the players are fighting - models cannot move off the battlefield except in special circumstances.

 ## Datasheets

 On the battlefield, each model is represented by a characteristics profile, which details their capabilities in battle.
 A model's profile can be found in their respective 'datasheet'.
-The Army Lists section of this book (see page 126) presents a number of datasheets for Detachments which you can field on the battlefield; future supplements will add to this.
+The Army Lists section of this book ([see page 126](../legions_imperialis_rules/mustering_an_army/)) presents a number of datasheets for Detachments which you can field on the battlefield; future supplements will add to this.
 A datasheet shows the characteristics of each model within the Detachment alongside any special rules that affect them and upgrade options available to the Detachment.
 The datasheet for a Legion Assault Detachment is shown below as an example:

 ![](../media/legions_imperialis_rules/datasheet.jpg)